TITLE 32: ENERGY

 c) Exempt Items

 1) Certain Items Containing Radioactive Material.
-Except for persons who apply radioactive material to, or persons who incorporate radioactive material into the following products or persons who initially transfer for sale or distribution the following products, any person is exempt from this Part to the extent that he receives, possesses, uses, transfers, owns or acquires the following products:
+Except for persons who apply radioactive material to, or persons who incorporate radioactive material into, the following products or persons who initially transfer for sale or distribution the following products, any person is exempt from this Part to the extent that he or she receives, possesses, uses, transfers, owns or acquires the following products:

 A) Timepieces or hands or dials containing not more than the following specified quantities of radioactive material and not exceeding the following specified radiation dose rate: